makersacademy/chitter-challenge/resources/peep_repository_recipe.md

 # 4
-# #create adds a peep to the database
+# #create adds a peep to the database using an internal timer
 timer = double(:fake_timer)
 expect(timer).to receive(:now).and_return('2022-11-04 00:00:00')